 The extensive research and engagement we carried during development demonstrated that there are differing levels of understanding across the NHS about how to raise and escalate a concern.
 Managers told us that they need more support and practical guidance to help them deal with concerns raised by staff, and that they need support to improve engagement with their boards and senior teams on this issue.

-The campaign is designed to support, guide and empower managers to have open conversations about raising concerns at a local level and has been produced by NHS Employers.
+The campaign was designed to support, guide and empower managers to have open conversations about raising concerns at a local level.

 "Nurses, midwives and other care staff are very well placed to know when the quality of services and patient care need to improve.
 The Freedom to Speak Up report calls for better support for those who raise legitimate concerns.
 The report also calls for changes to be made system-wide to help foster a healthy, open, no blame culture where staff feel empowered to speak up, know that they will be listened to, and issues raised are acted on.
 The report prompts the need for urgent action based on learning and reflection to embed a culture of openness and transparency.
 I believe that the new resources of the staff facing ‘Draw the line’ campaign being delivered by NHS Employers help to address this need.
 The campaign is part of a wider programme of work from the Compassion in Practice strategy."
 Jane Cummings, Chief Nursing Officer England